 When coming to camp, please know the road from Camp NaBorLee road is considered a private road until you reach the property of the National Park Service.
 As such, only the registered campers with valid reservations, Board members on official business, National Park Service employees, and law enforcement personnel may access the road.
 Members of the general public are not to use the road.
 Please respect the private landowners’ property and road.

 Additionally, it may seem that Camp NaBorLee is at the private residence along Speckled Bird Way.
 Please continue down the road until you reach the actual camp.
 It is not much farther until you reach the fun and experience of Camp NaBorLee!

 Thank you in advance for respecting the property owners and the road.

 Camp Na-Bor-Lee Association Inc. is a 501c3 organization.
 We appreciate your consideration to donate to maintain and continue our interpretive and educational campground.

-We have several improvements we would like to make to the campground and we are dependent on your financial support.
+We have several improvements, including updating plumbing to include warm/hot showers and efficiently running toilets, we would like to make to the campground and we are dependent on your financial support.

 Donations can be made through PayPal or Venmo or you can mail them directly to us.
 Mailing address: P.O.
 Box 8743; Spokane, WA 99203